General

 The situation of Dublin returnees

 There are concerns about whether, under the provisions of the Polish law, Dublin returnees are always entitled to re-opening their first proceedings on international protection.
 The time limit to reopen the procedure, set out in the Law on Protection, is 9 months.
-Contrary to Article 18(2) of the Dublin III Regulation, in cases where e.g. the applicant did not wait for examination of his or her asylum claim in Poland but went to another Member State and did not come back to Poland within 9 months, the case will not be evaluated under the regular “in-merit” procedure.
-Their application lodged after this deadline will instead be considered as a subsequent application and subject to an admissibility procedure.[14]
-Moreover, if a person left Poland when their application was processed by the appeal authority and the procedure was discontinued by the Refugee Board, there is no possibility of reopening the procedure, even within the 9-month time limit.[15]
+Contrary to Article 18(2) of the Dublin III Regulation, in cases where e.g. the applicant did not wait for examination of their asylum claim in Poland but went to another Member State and did not come back to Poland within 9 months, the case will not be evaluated under the regular “in-merit” procedure.
+Their application lodged after this deadline will instead be considered as a subsequent application and subject to an admissibility procedure.[13]
+Moreover, if a person left Poland when their application was processed by the appeal authority and the procedure was discontinued by the Refugee Board, there is no possibility of reopening the procedure, even within the 9-month time limit.[14]
 Again, in such a situation, the application of the returnee will not re-open the first proceedings and will be considered as a subsequent application.

 Moreover, HFHR reports, that even in a situation when a returnee is entitled to re-open their first procedure, the Border Guards in the detention centres for foreigners make them lodge the subsequent application instead, which is then subject to the admissibility procedure.[15]
 Usually, the second application, based on the same facts as the first one, would be declared inadmissible.
 Domestic law provides no exception in that respect to the Dublin returnees.
 Such a situation could therefore violate Article 18(2) of the Dublin III Regulation.
 The inability to continue the first asylum procedure also means that the Dublin returnees who had already spent the maximum period of 6 months in detention before having left Poland, could be again placed in detention centres after their transfer.
 In such cases, the summary detention period exceeds 6 months.[16]